 Aircoach stops at or close to many of Dublin’s popular hotels, as well as other popular tourist sites.
 It operates on a 24-hour basis except for Christmas Day.

-I recommend that you pre-book your ticket, although you can purchase a ticket on the bus from the driver by using a bank card or by using Apple or Google Pay (the total must not exceed €50).
+I suggest that you pre-book your ticket, although you can purchase a ticket on the bus from the driver by using a bank card or by using Apple or Google Pay (the total must not exceed €50).

-Cash is also accepted on all routes except for the 750X (which runs a cashless service).
+Cash is also accepted on all routes except for the 705X (which runs a cashless service).

 The Aircoach Ticket app is available on iPhone and Android devices.
-Fares to the city center are €10 each.
+Fares to the city center are €9 each.
 Adult fares apply to customers 13 and over.
 Children under 5 travel free on Aircoach.

 You’ll find Dublin Express buses at Zone 1 at Dublin Airport’s Terminal 1 and at Zone 21 at the airport’s Terminal 2.